AutoPas/AutoPas/docs/userdoc/Iterators.md

 ```
 Analogously to `begin()`, `cbegin()` is also defined, which guarantees to return a `const` iterator.

-Some gotchas to be aware of:
+Some gotchas and further information to be aware of:
 - The iterator can only go forward.
+  Its design doesn't necessarily prohibit reverse iteration, but it is (currently) not implemented.
 - Adding particles during iteration is considered undefined behavior.
   See [Issue #766](https://github.com/AutoPas/AutoPas/issues/766) for details
 - There is no guarantee on the order of iteration.